-United by a strong desire to help the women in their communities to access contraceptive information and services, MSI Ladies provide discreet support to women, and are fully embedded in the communities they serve.
-They not only establish close relationships with their clients, but tailor their services to the unique needs of the local community.
+United by a strong desire to help the women in their communities to access contraceptive information and services, MSI Ladies provide discreet support to women and are fully embedded in the communities they serve.
+They not only establish close relationships with their clients but tailor services to the unique needs of the local community.
 Trusted within their communities, they are particularly effective at reaching young and unmarried women and girls who might not feel confident in using traditional clinics.

 In Nepal, MSI Ladies spend days on end up in the mountains, walking from village to village, door to door, to enable women and girls in even the most rural areas to determine their own futures.

 Imagine living far up in the Himalayas, a one-day trek to your nearest neighbour, and two days to the local health post.
 Your children are still young, leaving you with two options if you want to talk to a nurse about contraception.
 Either you carry your children on your back all the way, or you risk another unintended pregnancy.
 This was the reality for Jun Devi before Durga entered her life.